spockbots/city/docs-source/source/edu/python.rst

     Error: 1
     Success: 2

-THis is naturaly helpful in cases of the Light sensors, when once in a while the light sensor value dos not return properly.
+This is naturaly helpful in cases of the Light sensors, when once in a while the light sensor value dos not return properly.

 Function as a parameter